Christine-Miller/Christine-Miller/README.md

 - 👀 I’m interested in teaching, statistics and data science
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on teaching data science at the high school
-- 📫 How to reach me email
+- 📫 How to reach me: email christine.miller@bush.edu

 <!---
 Christine-Miller/Christine-Miller is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.